tian0106/photozpy/README.md

 	>>> pip install -e .
 	```

 6. Once the installation is done, you can import and use `photozpy` module.
-Please go to the *tests* folder to try out the demos.
+Please go to the *docs* folder to try out the tutorial.